lsahn-gh/babelian/README.md

 # Babelian
-The Babelian is a dictionary of a Terminal.
+Babelian is a dictionary of a Terminal.
 You can search some words/phrases/examples without Browser.
 This program will help Developers/Students/Teachers, or who is learning 2nd languages.
 [*glosbe.com*](https://glosbe.com) provides the API of dictionary.